 Until now.
 Because Grover - arbiter of all things fiscal throughout the land - said so.

 The Pittsburgh Post-Gazette on Wednesday reported that Norquist sent a letter to Sen. Mary Jo White (R., Venango), whose committee would have to consider the shale fee, pronouncing it, in fact, a tax.

 "Make no mistake, this proposal is a tax increase based on any honest and objective analysis," Norquist wrote.

 "As such, a vote in favor of Senate Bill 1100 also represents a violation of the Taxpayer Protection Pledge, a commitment which Gov. Corbett and 34 members of the legislature have made to their constituents to impose any and all efforts to raise taxes."

-Corbett spokesman Kevin Harley told the Post-Gazette the governor is awaiting the report of his Marcellus Shale Commission - which will come after the budget deadline June 30- before making up his mind.
+Corbett spokesman Kevin Harley told the Post-Gazette that the governor was awaiting the report of his Marcellus Shale Commission, after the budget deadline June 30, before making up his mind.

 As Chrysler repaid $5.8 billion in U.S. taxpayer loans Tuesday, Democrats hailed President Obama for rescuing the domestic automobile industry in 2009.

 The administration saved millions of jobs and preserved a big part of the Midwestern manufacturing base, former Democratic Govs.
 Jennifer Granholm of Michigan and Ted Strickland of Ohio said in a conference call with reporters.